-The text is accompanied by a cd that serves as supplementary material to the text.
-This cd also contributes to completion of homework, quizzes, and exams given by the instructor.
-Also, the students may use calculators in this course.
+All homework, quizzes, and chapter tests are on the Hawkes Learning Systems: Beginning Statistics Software.
+Students may use calculators in this course.
 (No sharing of calculators allowed/No cell phones may serve as calculators).
 Students are also encouraged to use the internet to explore other activities on a given concept.